-- MyStatLab grades online assignments as a percentage based on how many parts of a question were answered correctly, and these grades are immediately included in your MSL Gradebook. - You can access the MSL Gradebook by clicking on the Launch Courseware button in Blackboard, click on the MyLab and Mastering Course Home link, then click on the Gradebook button. - o MSL Gradebook items should sync with the Blackboard Gradebook every hour. - For the Discussion Boards, your original post is generally worth 3 points, and your meaningful responses to 2 classmates are worth 2 points.
+- MyStatLab grades online assignments as a percentage based on how many parts of a question were answered correctly, and these grades are immediately included in your MSL class average and in your MSL Gradebook. - You can access the MSL Gradebook by clicking on the MyStatLab button in Blackboard, click on the MyLab and Mastering Course Home link, then click on the Gradebook button. - MSL Gradebook items should sync with the Blackboard Gradebook every hour. - For the Discussion Boards, your original post is generally worth 3 points, and your meaningful responses to 2 classmates are worth 2 points.
 Any exception to this will be explained in the instructions for that discussion. - For the Exams that I grade, I give a percentage of points based on how many parts of the question were answered correctly.
 For example, for a question about calculating a normal probability, I expect to see a drawing of a normal curve labeled correctly, the correct calculator command being used, the correct probability found, and a complete sentence stating your conclusion (if applicable). - You will take your paper and pencil exams with me, and I will scan the exams and upload the scans to Gradescope.
-I will grade exams and "publish" grades in Gradescope; Gradescope will update your Bb Gradebook and current class average to include those scores.
+If you are testing with Proctorio, your exam will be taken in Blackboard, and you will be responsible for scanning your work and uploading it to Gradescope.
+I will grade exams and "publish" grades in Gradescope, Gradescope will update your Bb Gradebook and current class average to include those scores.